 Albany is a larger medium-sized city located in the state of Oregon.
 With a population of 52,175 people and nine constituent neighborhoods, Albany is the 11th largest community in Oregon.

-Unlike some cities, Albany isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Albany are a mix of both white- and blue-collar jobs.
-Overall, Albany is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Albany who work in office and administrative support (14.02%), sales jobs (11.80%), and management occupations (8.48%).
+Albany is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Albany is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Albany who work in office and administrative support (13.44%), sales jobs (10.78%), and management occupations (8.66%).

 Also of interest is that Albany has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Albany citizens is a little higher than the average for US cities and towns: 23.55% of adults in Albany have at least a bachelor's degree.
+The citizens of Albany are slightly better educated than the national average of 21.84% for all cities and towns, with 24.46% of adults in Albany having a bachelor's degree or advanced degree.

+Albany is a somewhat ethnically-diverse city.
 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White, followed by Asian.
 Albany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.96% of the city’s residents.
-Important ancestries of people in Albany include English, Irish, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 11.66% of the city’s residents.
+Important ancestries of people in Albany include Irish, English, Norwegian, and Italian.

 The most common language spoken in Albany is English.
 Other important languages spoken here include Spanish and Vietnamese.